infinitedopeness/resume/README.md

-# resume
+# Video and Audio Integrated Website
-Experimental Resume Website
+Experimental  Website

 The Author is attempting an experiment in storytelling.
 Internet Communications are going to require new layers.